Lomira, Wisconsin: Education

-The 65 sqmi School District of Lomira includes the villages of Brownsville Lomira, and Theresa, the hamlet of Knowles, and all or portions of the towns of Ashford, Byron, and Eden in Fond du Lac County; Leroy, Lomira and Theresa in Dodge County; and Wayne in Washington County.
+The 65 sqmi School District of Lomira includes the villages of Lomira, Brownsville, and Theresa, the hamlet of Knowles, and all or portions of the towns of Ashford, Byron, and Eden in Fond du Lac County; Leroy, Lomira and Theresa in Dodge County; and Wayne in Washington County.
 The Lomira School District has two elementary schools, one in Lomira, a part of the single K-12th grade building, and the other in Theresa.
 The student population of the high school is 355.
 Lomira has one parochial school: St. John's Lutheran School (WELS).
 The Consolidated Catholic School Lomira-Theresa (CCLT) closed at the conclusion of the 2009–10 school year.
 In February 2013 district residents were surveyed about plans for the schools.
 The majority of respondents indicated a preference for significant upgrades to the district's schools, including a new gymnasium for the high school, relocation of the high school football field, new classrooms in the high school, and an additional cafeteria, kitchen, and district offices.